 - Secular Worldview.
 Christians may consider the secular worldview a con if they are looking for a biblical-based curriculum.

-- Set Learning Material.
+- Set Learning Material with Time 4 Learning.
 Though the comprehensive lessons cover essential topics to avoid learning gaps, if parents are wanting to create lessons themselves, Time4Learning coursework may not allow for such flexibility.
 It is a curriculum with pre-created lessons.

 - Restricted Recordkeeping.
 Since Time4Learning is not a school, it keeps grades with printable reports, but it does not offer full records, such as transcripts, diplomas, and so on.